Bekons/Rimstation13/README.md

 #Usage

-As of now, we're closed source until we get up and running and work out a licence
+As of now, we're using same license as tg code does, until we figure everything out.

 #Coding standards